kheffah/metagenome_assignment/metagenomic_exercise.md

 Here, I have customized the output format to include the *staxids* field, which is the taxonmy ID of the subject match.
 See the blastn -help option for details.

-Pulling out the reads from the FASTQ file will require the BiConductor Biostrings package.
-See the script _knight_script.R_ you can use/adapt, which written by GMB student, Anna Knight

-Now you can blast the files using.
+The script _knight_script.R_ , written by GMB student, Anna Knight, can be adapted to pull out the reads that match the pathogens.
+If you run this script you can BLAST the files using:

      blastn -db /home/Shared/IBS574/BlastDB/nt  -query seqforpestis.fasta  -outfmt "6 stitle qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore staxids" >Blastouputoestis2 awk '{print $1,$2}' Blastouputoestis2 | sort | uniq